vlime/vlime/README.md

 Intro
 =====

-Vlime is a Common Lisp dev environment for Vim, similar to SLIME for Emacs and SLIMV for Vim.
+Vlime is a Common Lisp dev environment for Vim (and Neovim), similar to SLIME for Emacs and SLIMV for Vim.

 It provides REPL integration, as well as omni-completions, cross reference utilities, a nice inspector, debugger support, and many other great facilities